-Under the Adoption Act 1994 and its subsequent amendments, a 'highly regulated framework' nonetheless promotes 'open adoption' which:
+Under the Adoption Act 1994 and its subsequent amendments, a 'highly regulated framework' promotes 'open adoption' which:

 The Act also acknowledges and respects that adoption is not part of Aboriginal and Torres Strait Islander culture.

 The Department responsible for child welfare in Western Australia is the only agency who can arrange adoptions.